 Travis (Rick) Reneau

-Rick is a Computer Science and Psychology double major from St. Augustine, FL.
-He plans to attend graduate school and his research interests include affective neuroscience, the mechanisms behind anhedonia, and alternatives for treatment-resistant depression.
+Rick is a recent graduate of the University of Miami, where he received a double major in Computer Science and Psychology.
+Originally from St. Augustine, FL, he plans to attend graduate school and his research interests include affective neuroscience, the mechanisms behind anhedonia, and alternatives for treatment-resistant depression.
 In his free time, he enjoys dancing with his crew Unit 305.

 Conor is a Computer Science major from Philadelphia, PA.
 He is interested in learning computer programming through interdisciplinary research.
 In the Manatee Lab, Conor assists in downloading and processing Ecological Momentary Analysis data.
 Outside of the lab, Conor likes to practice Spanish.

-Evelyn Menkes is a sophomore neuroscience major.
+Evelyn Menkes is a neuroscience major in her junior year.
 Her main interests lie in affect and emotion.
 She is interested in attending medical school in hopes of becoming an OBGYN.
 She enjoys playing the violin and writing music in her free time.